xian-network/docs/src/coin/acquiring-and-storing.md

 ## Conclusion

-With the Xian Wallet and the acquisition routes outlined above—native DEX trading, bridging, faucets, and on-chain earning—anyone can enter the Xian ecosystem quickly.
+With the Xian Wallet and the acquisition routes outlined above—native DEX trading, centralized-exchange access, bridging, faucets, and on-chain earning—anyone can enter the Xian ecosystem quickly.
 Follow the security guidelines, keep your software updated, and you’ll be ready to explore Python-powered dApps, yield opportunities, and on-chain governance with confidence.